 Transient Orca Whales

-Over 450 Transient Orca Whales travel the waters from southeast Alaska to southern California.
+Over 450 Transient Orca Whales or now commonly referred to as Biggs Killer Whales travel the waters from southeast Alaska to southern California.
 These whales have no particular travel patterns and are very roving.
 They are matriarchal and travel in pods of 3 to 7 animals, although groups of up to 30 animals have been documented together.

 Transient orcas are strictly mammal eaters and their diet consists of many different marine mammals including, Seals, Sea Lions, Dolphins, Porpoises, marine birds, other larger baleen whales as well as deer that swim between the local gulf islands